pawelwiktor-github/Reaction_Pendulum/NN_Friction_Coeff_Model/README.md

-# Takagi-Sugeno Fuzzy Logic Controller
+# Neural Network as a Friction Coefficient Model

 ## Table of Contests